 2. Call each university

-Begin calling the universities that made it onto your shortlist.
+If you have used the search function rather than Clearing Pus, you must now begin calling the universities that made it onto your shortlist.
 Remember to have your clearing number ready.
 This will help them view your application, personal statement, and results.
 If a place is still available, the admissions staff member will likely ask you a few questions if you are eligible.
 This is to see if you are a good fit for the course.

 It’s a good idea to prepare for the call.
 Have all of your information to hand, and research the types of things they are likely to ask you.
 Be aware that you may need to attend an interview prior to getting accepted.